arao72/ModLogger/README.md

 # ModLogger
-A functional and basic logging system discord.py bot.
+A functional and basic logging system for your discord server.
+This bot was made for my community server a couple weeks ago, so I thought I'd show the source code.